Sardine Peak Lookout

 Directions

 From the Sierraville Ranger District Office, proceed south on Highway 89 for 12 miles to Sierra County Road S450.
-Turn left onto S450 and proceed east for 4 miles to Sierra County Road S650 (Lemon Canyon Road).
-Turn left onto County Road S650 and proceed north for 2 miles to Forest Service Road 650-75 (Sardine Peak Lookout Road).
-Continue 4 miles to the locked gate.
-The lookout is approximately 250 yards beyond the gate.
+Turn left onto road S450 and proceed east for 4 miles to Sierra County Road S650 (Lemon Canyon Road).
+Turn left onto County Road S650 and proceed north for 2 miles to Forest Service Road 650-75 (Sardine Peak Lookout Road) and proceed 4 miles to the locked gate.
+Sardine Peak Lookout is about 250 yards beyond the locked gate.
+Passenger cars are not recommended due to unimproved road conditions.

 Amenities